MeRupamGanguly/Golang-Deltas/READMEE.md

 ### What do you know about our company
 Calsoft is a software development company that focuses on cloud computing, storage, networking, and virtualization technologies.

+### Describe Projects
+PDL is a music streaming and royalty distribution platform with over 1,000 albums and 300 labels.
+PDL uploads albms to Spotify, iTunes, Resso, YouTube tc platforms.

+Singshala is a music app that focuses on providing a platform for artists to share their music and connect with audiences.
+And the main Features is Analyze the Audio and give user Ranking based their audio components.

+Both the Project use Golang Aws s3 sqs sns Lambda mongodb etc

+### Describe a challenging technical problem you've solved.
+PDL is a music streaming and royalty distribution platform with over 1,000 albums and 300 labels.
+To optimize its search functionality, I addressed performance issues caused by inefficient database indexing.

+Elasticsearch: I Use Elasticsearch as the search engine ,to enhance query performance.

+And Use Redis to store frequently accessed search results, reducing load on Elasticsearch.

+Instead of processing indexing updates synchronously, metadata changes were sent to an SQS queue, allowing Lambda to index data in real-time without affecting search speed.

+Benefits:
+Decoupling indexing from the main search service led to faster search results.

+The platform handle spikes in workload by scaling Lambda functions and SQS queues.

+Reliability: SQS ensured message delivery, even during disruptions.

+Cost Efficiency: Serverless architecture reduced costs by charging only for actual compute time and messaging throughput.

+### Roles and Responsibilty
+Design, develop, and maintain RESTful APIs to support frontend applications and third-party integrations.

+Implement efficient database schemas and queries, optimize database performance, and ensure data integrity.

+Use AWS services (Lambda, SQS) to manage asynchronous tasks, such as indexing updates and background processing.

+Optimize indexing and caching strategies (e.g., Redis) to enhance performance.

+Bug Fixes.

+### How i learn New technical Skills
+I love continuously learning new skills.
+To do this effectively, I set clear goals and break complex topics into smaller parts.
+I prefer hands-on practice through projects and collaborating with peers for different perspectives.
+Staying curious and regularly reviewing my knowledge helps me.

 ### Why did you choose Golang as your primary programming language
 I chose Golang because it's fast, simple, and great at handling multiple tasks at once.
 It’s perfect for building microservices and managing large systems.